MagalixTechnologies/templates/stable/elasticsearch/README.md

 ![ELK](../../docs/resources/elasticsearch.png "ELK")

-### Twitter Stream API
+### Connecting to Twitter

-In order to access the Twitter Streaming API, you need to register an application at http://apps.twitter.com.
-Once created, you should be redirected to your app’s page, where you can get the consumer key and consumer secret and create an access token under the “Keys and Access Tokens” tab.
-These values will be used as part of the configuration for all the sample configurations to follow.
-The API allows two types of subscriptions.
-Either subscribe to specific keywords or to a user timeline (similar to what you see as a twitter user).
+1- Register an application at http://apps.twitter.com

+2- After creating you application you will be redirected to your application-page

+3- You will be able to collect the required keys :

+- consumer key

+- consumer secret

+4- Click "Keys and Access Tokens" tab, and then create an access token.

+5- These values are required to be filled in the Magalix app configuration section for logstash

 ### logstash

-We'll start with logstash as this is probably the easiest one to configure and seems to be the recommended approach for integrating sources with elasticsearch in recent versions.
-At the time of writing this post, logstash only supported streaming based on keywords which meant it was not suitable for my needs but it's still a very useful option to cover.

-To configure logstash we need to provide input, output and filter elements.
-For our example we will only specify input (twitter) and output (elasticsearch) elements as we will be storing the full twitter message.
-Using your favourite text editor, create a file called twitter_logstash.conf and copy the below text.
-Update the consumer_key, consumer_secret, oath_token and oath_token_secret values with the values from your Twitter Stream App created earlier.
+We will configure logstash to connect to Twitter as logstash-input, and Elasticsearch as logstash-output, based on the configured keywords, in Magalix configuration.

+This configuration is being saved during the app creation in the Magalix commands using echo command.

 ```
 input {